Intuition and what happens when an unstoppable force meets an immoveable object

 Belong.
 What gives us a sense of belonging?
 A fixed identity and relationship with others.
 Not a pleasant or accurate story, but one that tells us in no uncertain terms that we fit (even if we fit by playing the role of an outcast).

 Have meaning.
 What makes life meaningful?
-Having a purpose we can fulfil.
+Having a purpose we can fulfill.
 Not the one we work toward, but the way we know our worth.

 How the hell are you supposed to trust yourself when your first point of self-awareness is about being right, wrong or incomplete?
 I think there is another way to begin our exploration of self-awareness.
 It’s called Heart Alchemy.